singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 Although I will still use celery for these types of long-running tasks, there is a subset of tasks that are better handled inside the execution thread itself.
 Today we will discuss a way of handling such operations.

-To the people who know me, I have started working on Node.js over a year now and have been working on it since then.
-During my time working on Node.js and building APIs using it, I have started loving the way in which we can handle Async behavior and long-running tasks.
+To the people who know me, I switched to a new role which allowed me to write Node.js over a year ago and I have been working on it since then.
+During my time working and building APIs using it, I have started falling for the way in which Node handles Async behavior and long-running tasks.

 {% include linked_post.html url="basic-introduction-to-node.js-async-await" %}

-The idea is simple, if the task is taking more than usual time, we will run it asynchronously.
+The idea is simple, if the task is waiting for some IO, we can run some other task in the mean-time.
 Only the part that needs it, will wait for it.

 I wanted to use the same concept in Python.
 Fortunately, in Python version `3.4`, they have introduced `asyncio` for the same purpose.
 In this post, we are going to talk a little about it and try to understand its importance.